This app is simply wonderful.

 With a Pro unlocked, Weathergraph checks nowcast every 15 minutes for upcoming precipitation in your location.

-If a rain, sleet or snow will arrive in the next 2 hours according to nowcast radars, Weathergraph will show a warning on the complication.
+If rain, sleet, or snow will arrive in the next 2 hours according to nowcast radars, Weathergraph will show a warning on the complication.

 If you have set up nowcast alerts, Weathergraph will warn you with a notification.
 Please keep a Weathergraph complication active, so that Weathergraph is allowed to check the forecast regularly in the background.